theheavygluon/Risk-Management-Course/README.md

  - MLE + Regression + ML
  - Finish Copula section
  - Implement Univariate distribution fitting in some insurance math context
- - Implement ARCH and GARCH (and maybe even ARMA or GARCH-ARMA) (Done)
+ - ~~Implement ARCH and GARCH (and maybe even ARMA or GARCH-ARMA)~~
+ - Do Bond Portfolio and Credit Portfolio + Python Implementation